gvwilson/sdxjs/en/src/regex-parser/index.md

 | Grouping | (…) |
 </div>

-[% t regex-parser-grammar-codes %] shows the grammar we will handle.
+[%t regex-parser-grammar-codes %] shows the grammar we will handle.
 When we are done
 we should be able to parse `/^(a|b|$)*z$/` as
 "start of text",